Yasnaya Polyana Literary Award

 The Yasnaya Polyana Literary Award is an annual all-Russian literary award that was founded in 2003 by the Leo Tolstoy Museum Estate and Samsung Electronics.
-The award is presented for the best traditional-style novel written in Russian or translated into Russian.
+It is presented to the best traditional-style novel written in Russian or translated into Russian.

-The Yasnaya Polyana literary award maintains classical literature traditions by commemorating the authors of outstanding works and also supports contemporary literary works by noting talented writers.
+The award maintains classical literature traditions by commemorating the authors of outstanding works and also supports contemporary literarure by noting talented writers.
 These two aspects allow the award to remain balanced and harmonious.